Like many other industries, healthcare in 2020 will be hugely impacted by both funding and technology.

 An international pharma brand wanted to understand how to reach rheumatologists regarding its new drug.
 We conducted depth interviews with specialists in order to gauge awareness of other drugs available, as well as who manufactures what.
 The output helped the brand to understand how to improve relationships and engagement with end-prescribers as well as predicting likely uptake at launch and ways to improve this.

-manufacturer of a vitamin multi-mix wanted to understand how and why consumers may make decisions to buy vitamins in the supermarket versus the pharmacy.
+A manufacturer of a vitamin multi-mix wanted to understand how and why consumers may make decisions to buy vitamins in the supermarket versus the pharmacy.
 We conducted a series of intercepts followed by accompanied shops to understand the point at which consumers made this decision in store and who or what would influence their decision to either switch brands or buy more.

 An international company focused on developing neuro-stimulation and neuro-diagnostic solutions for children and adults, to help medical practitioners remotely monitor and play a role in home-based therapies, wanted to gauge reactions to a new app that would test a person’s likelihood of being diagnosed positive for ADD or ADHD.
 We moderated focus groups with teens and adults to discuss difficulties with current diagnostic tools and the various ways in which the app could improve early-diagnosis stats as well as life after diagnosis through its recommendations and treatment programmes.